UoA-CARES/gymnasium_envrionments/README.md

 # gymnasium_envrionment

 This repository includes a script that allows you to run any OpenAI Gymnasium (https://github.com/Farama-Foundation/Gymnasium) or Deep Mind Control Suite (https://github.com/google-deepmind/dm_control) environment – provided you comply with all the dependencies for that environment.
-This package relies on the cares_reinforcement_learning package for the networks and algorithms being developed within the team.

 This package serves as an example of how to develop and setup new environments - perticularly for the robotic environments.
 Consult the repository https://github.com/UoA-CARES/cares_reinforcement_learning/ for a guide on how to use the general RL package

 ## Installation Instructions
 If you want to utilise the GPU with Pytorch install CUDA first - https://developer.nvidia.com/cuda-toolkit